 - Select the variables that match the ones used as predictors in your predictive model.

-The column names need to also match the variable names used in your predictive model.
-The variable name is found under Properties > GENERAL > Name when you select a variable in the Data Sets tree:
+The column names also need to match the variable names used in your predictive model.
+The variable name is found under General > General > Name when you select a variable in the Data Sources tree:

 Set up your prediction calculation